 Cluster development can also protect existing assets, including scenic views and environmentally sensitive features, by reducing impacts on rural landscapes.
-In areas where developments are near rural or open space, clusters located adjacent to existing town centers create a transition to lower density spaces.
+In areas where developments are near rural or open spaces, clusters located adjacent to existing town centers create a transition to lower-density spaces.

 This planning approach can help communities save on development expenses by concentrating infrastructure needs into smaller areas closer to existing community facilities, transportation infrastructure, utilities, and communications networks.